TeamHorizon/platform_manifest/README.md

     PRODUCT_MODEL :=
     TARGET_VENDOR :=

-    # Root options
-    ROOT_METHOD=magisk -- to compile builds with Magisk root ROOT_METHOD=su -- to compile builds with default su provided by LineageOS
-    # Without any of these flags the builds will be unrooted and won't include Adaway & KernelAdiutor

     # Use the latest approved GMS identifiers unless running a signed build
     ifneq ($(SIGN_BUILD),true)
     PRODUCT_BUILD_PROP_OVERRIDES += \